ProtocolBench: Which LLM MultiAgent Protocol to Choose?: : A Task-dependent Selection of Protocols

 \subsection{ProtocolRouterBench: Extending \benchname{} to Evaluate Multi-agent Protocol Routers}

-\paragraph{Objective and evaluation modes.} ~We extend \benchname{} with \textsc{ProtocolRouterBench} to assess the selection quality of protocol routers independent of execution artifacts: given a scenario, the router must choose the correct protocol for each independent module under explicit hard requirements.
+\paragraph{Objective and evaluation modes.} ~We extend \benchname{} with \textsc{ProtocolRouterBench} to assess the selection quality of protocol routers independent of execution artifacts.
+The benchmark should be interpreted as a constrained protocol-selection task rather than a direct proxy for open-world protocol choice: given a scenario, the router must choose the correct protocol for each independent module under explicit hard requirements.
 We evaluate in two complementary modes. \textbf{Spec-only:} a fixed capability table maps each protocol to supported capabilities (transport/interaction, long-running and artifact handling, identity/confidentiality, delivery and replay, operation semantics, governance).
 The router first filters out protocols that violate hard constraints, then breaks ties by the most relevant interaction preference (e.g., streaming vs.\ request/response), and finally applies a stable fallback order if needed. \textbf{Spec+Perf:} under the same hard-constraint filter, the router additionally leverages priors (aggregated numerical performance of protocols under certain conditions from \benchname{}) \emph{only} to break ties among feasible candidates; no per-scenario numbers are used.

 \paragraph{Data and ground truth.} We create 60 test scenarios across five difficulty levels (L1--L5) through human-AI collaboration: humans write the basic requirements, AI adds details, and humans finalize each scenario.
 Difficulty increases with the number of communication modules: level $L_i$ has $i$ independent modules per scenario ($i\!\in\!\{1,\dots,5\}$), giving us 12 scenarios per level and 180 total modules to evaluate.